-- 85 As there are so many variables at this time, caution must be exercised in respect of all interest rate forecasts. - 86 For its cash flow generated balances, The Council will seek to utilise its business reserve instant access and notice accounts, Money Market Funds and short-dated deposits, (overnight to 100 days), in order to benefit from the compounding of interest. - 87 There are no changes proposed to the investment strategy for 2023/24. - 88 Members are asked to note the following treasury indicator and limit.
+- As there are so many variables at this time, caution must be exercised in respect of all interest rate forecasts. - For its cash flow generated balances, the Authority will seek to utilise its business reserve instant access and notice accounts, Money Market Funds and short-dated deposits, (overnight to 100 days), in order to benefit from the compounding of interest. - There are no changes proposed to the investment strategy for 2024/25. - Members are asked to note the following treasury indicator and limit.
 These limits are set with regard to the Council's liquidity requirements and to reduce the need for an early sale of an investment.
 They are based on the availability of funds after each year-end.

-Upper limit for principal sums invested for longer than 365 days £000 2023/24 2024/25 2025/26 Principal sums invested for longer than 365 days £10,000 £10,000 £10,000 Current investments as at 01.12.22 in excess of 1 year maturing in each year £5,000 £5,000 £5,000
+2024/25 £000 2025/26 £000 2026/27 £000 Principal sums invested for longer than 365 days 10,000 10,000 10,000 Current investments as at 01 Dec 23 in excess of 1 year maturing in each year 5,000 5,000 5,000

-Investment Performance / Risk Benchmarking
+Investment Performance/Risk Benchmarking

-89 This Authority will use an investment benchmark to assess the investment performance of its investment portfolio of SONIA (Sterling Overnight Index Average).
+This Authority will use an investment benchmark to assess the investment performance of its investment portfolio of SONIA (Sterling Overnight Index Average).

-End of Year Investment Report
+End of Year Investment Report.

-90 At the end of the financial year, The Council will report on its investment activity as part of its Annual Treasury Report.
+At the end of the financial year, the Authority will report on its investment activity as part of its Annual Treasury Report.

-Scheme of delegation
+Scheme of Delegation

-91 The guidance notes accompanying the revised Code also require that a statement of the Council's scheme of delegation in relation to treasury management is produced as part of the Annual Investment Strategy.
+The guidance notes accompanying the revised Code also require that a statement of the Council's scheme of delegation in relation to treasury management is produced as part of the Annual Investment Strategy.
 This appears at Appendix F.